parkpoomdev/pdf_text_highlight-annotations/README.md

-# PDF Annotator
+# PDF Annotator with Export Layout

-A lightweight, client-side PDF annotation tool built with PDF.js and Tailwind CSS.
-It lets you upload a PDF, select text directly on the rendered pages, and save annotations with replies/notes.
-Annotations can be copied individually or exported all at once to the clipboard.
+A lightweight, client-side PDF annotation and export workspace built with PDF.js and Tailwind CSS.
+Upload PDFs, annotate text with threaded replies, and export a printable layout (three slides + comments per A4 page).

 ## Preview

-Below is a preview of the UI:
+Below is a preview of the main annotator plus the export layout view:
 <img width="1391" height="723" alt="image" src="https://github.com/user-attachments/assets/62eaf99b-3ba1-4ee9-be88-696213219514" />